PriyankaJha2003/Sales-Analysis-dashboard/README.md

 # Sales-Analysis-dashboard
-This dashboard is an annual sales analysis dashboard
+This is an annual sales analysis dashboard.